rundb/dictofun/firmware/src/lib/ble_fts/README.md

 | 03     | Request file data        | File ID (UINT64)  | Status, UINT8 |
 | 04     | Request FS status        | N/A               | Status, UINT8 |

-Following statuses shall be returned in response:
+Following statuses shall be returned in response, in case if it can be done immediately.

 | Status | Description                       |
 |:-------|:----------------------------------|